 Mindset: Tax as a Design Element, Not an Afterthought

-For incorporated owners, tax isn't something to minimize after the fact—it's a design element to consider from the start.
+For incorporated owners, tax isn't something to minimize after the fact: it's a design element to consider from the start.
 The most effective strategies think about income types, timing, and structures upfront, coordinating across corporate, personal, and insurance accounts.

 This "dynasty-first" mindset means asking: How do we structure income to minimize lifetime tax across decades?
-How do corporate tax rules (SBD, RDTOH, GRIP, CDA) interact with personal tax planning?
+How do corporate tax rules (SBD, RDTOH, GRIP, CDA) interact with personal tax strategy?
 How do we design structures that work for this generation and the next?

 Mechanics: How Tax Optimization Works